jacobobryant/site/public/post/2019/learn-clojure/index.md

 I recommend starting out with the [Atom](https://atom.io) text editor.
-You don't have to this right away, but before too long you should install the parinfer plugin (`apm install parinfer`).
+You don't have to this right away, but before too long you should install the parinfer plugin (`apm install parinfer`) and learn how it works.
 After you install Atom, create a new project folder.
 Within that folder, edit a new file `src/web/core.clj`.
-So your project folder should look like this:
+Your project folder should look like this:

 ```bash
 $ tree myproject/